4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/174488424-88456e97-539c-4ec2-918b-fc59be5be8da.png) ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png) ![image](https://user-images.githubusercontent.com/6468571/177671919-1584593a-cfcc-476a-93ce-c1a65e81de92.png) ![image](https://user-images.githubusercontent.com/6468571/157188653-bde1f08c-27ee-4eb8-90f7-69d1e60aa949.png)

-Applications Create static flat file variants of your original webpages by using yxorP to mirror your websites and offer the mirrored/cloned copies as static flat file variations of the original webpages.
+You may build static flat file versions of your original webpages by utilizing yxorP to mirror your websites, supplying mirrored or cloned copies of those websites, and then giving the mirrored or cloned copies of those websites as static flat file variants of your original webpages.
+This is feasible by using yxorP to mirror your websites.

 #### 🔥 Cache